cmohan312002/spotShare/README.md

 # Spot Share
-The objective of Rent a Spot is to establish a platform connecting parking owners in the community with users seeking affordable parking spaces.
+The objective of Spot Share is to establish a platform connecting parking owners in the community with users seeking affordable parking spaces.
 This website assists parking owners in ren+ng out their additional parking spaces, enabling them to earn extra income.
-Additionally, it facilitates users in finding cost—effec+ve parking spaces.
+Additionally, it facilitates users in finding cost effective parking spaces.
 Both users and parking owners must register and create a profile on the website.
 Parking owners can post lis+ngs of their parking spots with availability schedules, locations, and prices.
 Users looking for parking spots can search and book them based on availability.
 Also, the admin will be managing both users' accounts